 India’s capital is generously studded with the biggest names in hospitality.
 From The Oberoi to The Leela, the Taj Mahal to the ITC Maurya, world-class hotels in Delhi come supersized, with all the sophisticated service, lavish menus and state-of-the-art facilities to match.
 However, a glimpse beyond their glittering towers and rolling lawns reveals a chaste flock of beautiful boutique hotels.
 From breakfast on a pretty balcony above the city’s skyline to a lovingly restored Mughal haveli, these are the best independently owned boutique hotels in Delhi.

 No relation to Claridge’s of Mayfair, this smart, independent, colonial-inspired hotel nonetheless wields as much prestige.
 Nods to a bygone era—elegant 19th-century architecture, Ye Old Bakery’s thick wedges of Victoria sponge—are contrasted with chic, contemporary décor and a state-of-the-art spa.
-Add in a sparkling pool flanked by muslin-draped cabanas, and The Claridges combines the best of both worlds.
+Add in a sparkling pool flanked by muslin-draped cabanas, and The Claridges is just the place to start or end a luxury holiday in India.

 Hauz Khas is undoubtedly the cool end of town, and Haveli Hauz Khas embodies every inch of its eponymous neighbourhood’s panache.
 Antique furniture, beaded and embroidered wall hangings and well-worn kilim rugs lend this Delhi boutique hotel heaps of style, with savoury potato parathas a winning contender for the best breakfast in town.